Skip to content

 # list of dictionary values

-# The keys and values of a dictionary are not lists
+# dictionary keys and values are not lists

 Notes: